USS John S McCain collides with oil tanker off coast of Singapore; 10 missing, 5 injured

 VesselsValue added that the vessel is owned by a Greek company Brave Maritime Corporation and is reportedly worth US$17.36 million (S$23.6 million).

-The Maritime and Port Authority of Singapore (MPA) lists the Raffles Reserved Anchorage to the South of Bukom Island to be reserved for "vessels requiring emergency repairs and damaged vessels or as directed by the Port Master."
+MPA lists the Raffles Reserved Anchorage to the South of Bukom Island to be reserved for "vessels requiring emergency repairs and damaged vessels or as directed by the Port Master".

 The McCain is the second US guided-missile destroyer to be involved in a collision in two months.
 In June, the USS Fitzgerald collided with a Philippines container ship off the coast of Japan, killing seven navy sailors.
 The two senior officers and the senior enlisted sailor on the Fitzgerald were removed after the incident.